-Launched in 2016, National Women in Roofing is a volunteer-based organization that supports and advances women in roofing.
+Launched in 2016, National Women in Roofing is a volunteer-based organization that supports and advances women working in roofing.

 As of 2020, the National Women in Roofing organization (NWIR) has over 1,200 members.
 They provide support, professional guidance and more to women who are currently or interested in joining the roofing industry.
 From educational seminars to mentors to job seeker resources, the NWIR is one of the top organizations.

 This program is the perfect resource to help female roofers connect with one another and meet other industry-leading women.
 The NWIR helps create more diversity and provides high-quality training in roofing.